crdrisko/nd-grad/README.md

 - A C++17-standard-compliant compiler.

+- [CPP-Units](https://github.com/crdrisko/cpp-units): a compile-time, header-only, API providing access to a number of Physical Quantities and units for cleaner code throughout the project.
+More information about the API can be found in the repository's README.
+The procedure outlined in the `ci/install-cpp-units.sh` script can be followed to install the repository where desired.

 - [Utilities-API](https://github.com/crdrisko/utilities-api): used for a number of the utilities found throughout the various projects and scripts.
 More information about the API can be found in the repository's README.
-The `ci/install-utilities-api.sh` script can be used to install the repository where desired.

 Optional: